-Each of the four self-contained flats will be treated as an individual fire compartment, as required by Approved Document B(Volume 1).
+Each of the five self-contained flats will be treated as an individual fire compartment, as required by Approved Document B(Volume 1).

-Floors between the ground and first floor flats will be constructed or upgraded to act as 30-minute compartment floors, limiting the spread of fire between levels.
+Floors between the ground, first and loft floor flats will be constructed or upgraded to act as 30-minute compartment floors, limiting the spread of fire between levels.